A small magnetic impellor/rotor A larger ‘open’ impellor/rotor A larger ‘closed’ impellor/rotor

 If the pump still doesn’t run even though the RCD and fuse/overload indicate no problem, the pump may have failed.
 Disconnect the power and get the pump checked. ©

 N.B.
-Mains power can be very dangerous if mishandled.
+Mains power is very dangerous if mishandled.
 Always disconnect the power before handling the pump or working in the pond.
 If in any doubt about electric wiring or appliances – call in professional help.

 Where to get help?